eliosbz/FDS_Project/README.md

-# FDS project 21/22 - Heart Disease Prediction :anatomical_heart:
+# Fundamentals of Data Science project

 This repository contains the implementation of the final project for the _Fundamentals of Data Science_ course at Sapienza University of Rome, a.y.
 2021/2022